cosmo0/retropie-overlays/README.md

 - Open the `configs` shared folder on you retropie installation (`\\retropie\configs\` on Windows, `smb://retropie/configs` on Mac)
 - **Recommended:** backup the folder content!
 - Copy the content of the chosen overlays folder into the share, and overwrite the files.

-## Credits

-Please see [credits](CREDITS.md) to check out the awesome original packs I picked from.
-I did mostly nothing except move files around and mess with config files.